gapotchenko/adhoc-file-signer/README.md

 introduces several constraints:

-- **File transmission:** Each file must be sent in full to the server for signing — a brute-force approach.
+- **File transmission:** Each file must be sent in full to the server for signing which is a brute-force approach.
 A more advanced design would allow signing to happen locally, with the server acting only as a remote HSM.
 This would reduce client-server traffic by several orders of magnitude (up to ~10,000× less on average).